 Though she is still early in her law school education, Morgan knows she’s on the right path to meet her goals in life.
 She plans to continue advocating for those who can’t advocate for themselves by proposing legislation on their behalf and giving those people a strong voice.
 She hopes doing so will help her live up to her lifelong goal and mantra: To be the change she wishes to see in the world.

-Steinger, Iscoe & Greene is proud to support Morgan in her pursuit for a better world for those who aren’t able to advocate for themselves.
+Steinger, Greene & Feiner is proud to support Morgan in her pursuit for a better world for those who aren’t able to advocate for themselves.